Trust & Security

 Privacy and road safety are paramount.
 Read our transparent explanation of the codebase, permission requests, analytics engine, and road safety regulations.

-Unlike closed-source apps or proprietary web browsers, we have nothing to hide.
-Developers from across the globe inspect the build parameters to ensure no malicious activity, trojans, or spyware are bundled in our APK binaries.
+Developers from across the globe inspect the build parameters in both repositories to confirm no malicious activity, trojans, or spyware are bundled into the APK.

 Privacy-First (No URL Tracking)